9 Fresh Ideas In Retail Merchandising

 It has made our thoughts predictable.
 Enter your store displays...

-The best displays have an air of mystery about them - about how items are arranged, who they are for, even how they are made that is far more intriguing than placards boasting 50% off.
+The best displays have an air of mystery about how items are arranged, who they are for, and even how they are made, which is far more intriguing than placards boasting 50% off.

-Ideally, your viewer will obtain a sense of possibility in what you choose to carefully put together and immediately say to themselves, "Yes, that's what I need," or "What IS that?"
-Either way you did the job of grabbing someone's attention.
+Ideally, your viewers will obtain a sense of possibility in what you choose to put together carefully and immediately say to themselves, "Yes, that's what I need," or "What IS that?"
+Either way, you did the job of grabbing someone's attention.

 9 Fresh Ideas For Retail Merchandising

-Instagram has updated their API so that we can only embed code into our site that now requires you to click on each image to fetch the contents of a post directly from Instagram’s own servers.
+Instagram has updated its API so that we can only embed code into our site that now requires you to click on each image to fetch the contents of a post directly from Instagram’s servers.

-I apologize in advance as this was supposed to be a visual blog but if you want to see the curated images I've collected, you'll have to click on each one.
+I apologize in advance as this was supposed to be a visual blog.
+If you want to see the curated images I've collected, you'll have to click on each one.

 1. Go monochrome

 While Tiffany's has done this since their start - even with a patent on their Pantone color no less - we're seeing more and more yellow monochrome merchandising, especially in luxury retailers like this Louis Vuitton location in SoHo.
 The bright color draws the eye inward due to its warmth and association with fun.
-You can use most any color as monochrome focus but yellow represents hope...and we can all use more hope right now.
+You can use almost any color as a monochrome focus, but yellow represents hope...and we can all use more hope.

 Yes, yellow is hot right now...